 The Advisor is deemed to have custody of certain Client assets because it or its Affiliates have discretion and control over Client Investments and cash.
-In order to comply with Advisers Act Rule 206(4)-2 (the "Custody Rule"), the Advisor has elected to undergo an annual U.S. Generally Accepted Accounting Principles ("GAAP") financial statement audit by an auditing firm registered with and subject to inspection by the Public Company Accounting Oversight Board for each of the Clients over which it is deemed to have custody, copies of which are (or will be, for newly formed Clients) delivered to Clients and their respective investors within 120 days of fiscal year end (or earlier as agreed to in the relevant Governing Documents).
-In addition, upon the final liquidation of a Client whose assets are subject to the Custody Rule and which is subject to audit, the Advisor will obtain a final audit and distribute audited financial statements prepared in accordance with GAAP to the Client and its Investors promptly upon completion of the audit.
+In order to comply with Advisers Act Rule 206(4)-2 (the "Custody Rule"), the Advisor has elected to undergo an annual U.S GAAP financial statement audit by an auditing firm registered with and subject to inspection by the Public Company Accounting Oversight Board for each of the Clients over which it is deemed to have custody, except with respect to its CML Program (as defined below), copies of which are (or will be, for newly formed Clients) delivered to Clients and their respective investors within 120 days of fiscal year end (or earlier as agreed to in the relevant Governing Documents).
+In addition, upon the final liquidation of a Client whose assets are subject to the Custody Rule and which is subject to audit, the Advisor will obtain a final audit and distribute audited financial statements prepared in accordance with U.S. GAAP to the Client and its Investors promptly upon completion of the audit.
 Investors are encouraged to carefully review such financial statements.